dojo/docs/developer/design/loader/edit1.rst

         helper1.js
         helper2.js

-On one hand, "myApp/myApi" is a module, but it's also a parent segment for the modules identifiers "myApp/myApi/helper1" and "myApp/myApi/helper2".
+On one hand, "myApp/myApi" is a module, but it's also a parent segment for the module identifiers "myApp/myApi/helper1" and "myApp/myApi/helper2".
 This means that the paths entry ``"myApp/myApi":"path/to/another/myApi"`` will remap the two helper modules as well.
-More often than not, this is exactly what you'll want, but if it isn’t, you simply can add more path entries for the original helpers.
+More often than not, this is exactly what you'll want, but if it isn't, you can simply add more path entries for the original helpers.
 Here's what that would look like:

 .. code-block :: javascript